Syllabus

 Planning your life and career can be stressful.
 Don’t be over-stressed!
 Let’s hop on Zoom anytime and talk.
 Stressful stuff talked through is almost always less stressful.

-You are The Player
+You Are The Player

 I’m a coach on the sideline.
 I hope I can offer advice that helps you feel confident and do your best.
 I believe that there is an art career for you if you want it.
 But the ball is in your hands, not mine.
 I’ll give you all the help I can.
 But you must move the ball down the field toward your goal.

-Realistic Portfolio & Career Goals
+Realistic Goals

 Set realistic weekly goals for yourself.
 Don’t over-promise.
 Then, hold yourself to it.